 Call Your Doctor

-- Excessive bleeding, redness, swelling, increasing pain, or discharge from the incision site
+- Excess bleeding, redness, swelling, increasing pain, or discharge from the incision

-- Swelling and/or pain in one or both legs
+- Swelling and pain in 1 or both legs

 - Cough, shortness of breath, or chest pain

 If you think you have an emergency, call for medical help right away.

 The Society of Obstetricians and Gynaecologists of Canada http://www.sogc.org